Take a look at the range of benefits and payments we have available.

 Does my AOW affect the amount of my partner's New Zealand Superannuation or Veteran's Pension?

-If you are receiving the “partner included” rate, the amount of AOW will be deducted from this married rate and the remaining New Zealand Superannuation or Veteran’s Pension amount will be divided equally between the two of you.
+If a person is included in their partner’s NZ Super or Veteran’s Pension as a non-qualified partner, the AOW amount will be deducted from their payment, and the remaining NZ Super or Veteran’s Pension amount will be divided equally between the two of you.

 Why can't I receive AOW and full New Zealand Superannuation or Veteran's Pension?